For best experience please turn on javascript and use a modern browser!

 • How much time do I have to finish the programme?

-AUC's degree programme is designed to enable students to finish their studies in three years (six semesters).
+AUC's degree programme is designed for students to finish their studies in three years (six semesters).
 If students do not obtain 30 EC per semester, this can impact their binding study advice (BSA).
 Student performance is evaluated continually, with no assessment counting for more than 25% of the final grade for a course, and there are no extra opportunities to retake exams or other assessments (no re-sits).
 Additionally, students should keep in mind that housing in the AUC student residences is not guaranteed beyond 6 semesters (and can be very difficult to find in Amsterdam).

 • What happens after graduation?